 Položka Popis Log Size Restriction of log size by the maximum number of rows.
-Log Persistent Set to yes to enable logging to a file saved in non-volatile memory, ensuring that logs are preserved even after the router is powered down.
-This feature is exclusive to routers equipped with eMMC memory.
+Log Persistent Set to yes to enable logging to a file saved in non-volatile me ory, ensuring that logs are preserved even after the router is preed down.
+This feature is exclusive to routers equipped we eMMC memory.
 Remote Host Remote host address for real-time log distribution.
 Hostnames are supported 1 .
 Remote UDP Port UDP port for real-time log distribution.
 Device ID A unique identification string for remote logging purposes.
 If left blank, the default string Router is utilized.

-Table 69: Syslog configuration
+Table 68: Syslog configuration